MicrosoftDocs/quantum-docs/articles/provider-support-honeywell.md

 The incident report will require the following information:

-- Description: A detailed description of the issue you are facing, what you are observing, and any steps you have already taken to triage/understand the issue
+- Description: A detailed description of the issue you're facing, what you're observing, and any steps you have already taken to triage/understand the issue
 - Primary contact: A primary contact name and phone number in case we require more information
 - Incident Severity: the severity of the incident, according to our severity definitions